fracpete/sklearn-weka-plugin/README.md

 ## Examples

-Here is a quick example:
+Here is a quick example (of which you need to adjust the paths to the datasets, of course):

 ```python
 import scikit.weka.jvm as jvm